clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 successful login, you will be redirected to a page where you can launch workloads.

 #.
-Select a tenant, eg: "Supernova Test User No Limits".
+Select a tenant, eg: "Ciao Test User No Limits".
 #.
 Select an image, eg: "Clear Cloud".
 #.
 Enter an instance count, eg: "1".
 #.
 Press "Send".